10 Common Urban Legends and Where They Came From

 The Goatman is the result of a horrible science experiment gone wrong, the mistake of a top secret CIA laboratory.
 He is half man, half goat, and he carries an ax that he uses to attack teenagers who go out to woods alone at night.

-As I understand it, this urban legend developed in Maryland.
+As I understand it, this urban legend developed in Washington, DC, Maryland, and Virginia.
 Several teenagers reported that they were alone in the woods at night, usually in a car kissing their boyfriend or girlfriend, when a man dressed up in a pink rabbit suit jumped onto their car and smashed the windows with a small ax.
 Yes, you read that correctly.
 There are even newspaper articles confirming witness reports of this strange string of attacks.
 The “Rabbit Man” never actually hurt anyone, but it is said that his image evolved into the urban legends of the Goatman.

 Back in the 30’s, a schoolbus full of children broke down right over railroad tracks.
 A train crashed into the bus, killing all of the children and the driver.
 The ghosts of the children are still there, and if you put your car in neutral, they will push the car up and over the tracks so you don’t meet the horrible fate that they did.

 This is the legend that is usually said to happen in spots where gravity creates an optical illusion.
 If you put your car in neutral, it will appear to roll uphill.
 Versions of this legend are told all over the world, and people claim that if you put baby powder on your car, the handprints of the children will show up in them.